Singapore Privacy Statement

 12. Contact Us

-If you have any questions, would like further information about our privacy and information handling practices, would like to discuss opt-outs or withdrawing consent, or would like to make a complaint about this Statement, please contact Aon’s Global Privacy Office, Aon plc, 200 E. Randolph, Chicago, Illinois 60601 or email@example.com.
+If you have any questions, would like further information about our privacy and information handling practices, would like to discuss opt-outs or withdrawing consent, or would like to make a complaint about this Statement, please contact Aon’s Global Privacy Office at Aon plc, 200 E. Randolph, Chicago, Illinois 60601 or [email protected].

 You also have a right to lodge a complaint with your local data protection supervisory authority,